hpssjellis/ai-q/README.md

    **Teaching Strategies:**
    - Implement a balanced approach to learning, alternating between social and academic goals.
+   - Have similar methods per class, but optimize learning
+   - Use pre-made programs or AI assisted to personal needs
+   - Include a social part each class which can be healthy for all students.
-   - Avoid using screen time as a reward in the classroom.
+   - Avoid using screen time as a reward in the classroom, if EA present (Educational Assistant) then students might leave for rewards
    - Provide long-term support and involve multidisciplinary teams for comprehensive care.

 7. **Developing and Addicted (30-85%)**